 MAF Properties enters into lease agreements with its retail tenants, the duration of which varies by tenant, and typically commences negotiations regarding the renewal of lease agreements approximately six months prior to the expiration of a lease agreement.
 The lease term for anchor tenants typically varies from 10 to 20 years, for major tenants from between five to 10 years and for line stores from between one to five years.
-The average lease terms across the Group's malls as at 31 December 2013 ranged from six to seven years.
-Maximum lease terms are 20 years.
+The average lease terms across the Group's malls as at 31 December 2012 ranged from six to eight years.
+Maximum lease terms, excluding leases for Group tenants, are 10 years, with the exception of the Mall of the Emirates where the maximum lease term is 20 years.
 MAF Properties also enters into leases of one year or less for tenants operating counters, carts, kiosks and mall media in each mall.
 Under the terms of the lease agreements, some major tenants have a restrictive clause preventing them from opening a competing store within a defined radius.
 In addition, tenants typically do not have the right to rescind their lease agreements except in limited cases and MAF Properties has the right to rescind certain line tenants' lease agreements in the event they do not achieve certain sales thresholds.